Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Holme Pierrepont Hall is a historic Tudor Manor House located in Nottinghamshire, offering exclusive-use wedding and event services.
-The house and gardens are also open to the public during specific times of the year.
+Holme Pierrepont Hall is a historic Tudor Manor House located in Nottinghamshire, offering exclusive use for weddings and events.
+The house and gardens are also open to the public on selected dates.

-The House and Gardens will be open to the public from Monday, 26th January 2026 to Friday, 27th February 2026, daily except Saturdays.
-Opening hours are from 11:00 AM to 4:00 PM, with the last entry at 3:00 PM.
+The house and gardens will open to the public from 26th January to 27th February 2026, daily except Saturdays, from 11:00 AM to 4:00 PM (last entry at 3:00 PM).
+Entry fees are as follows:

-- House and Garden Entry: Adults £15, Children £5.
-Historic Houses members enter free with a valid membership card, except on special event days when fees apply.
+• House and Gardens: £15 per adult, £5 per child.
+Historic Houses members enter free with a valid membership card, except on special event days.

-- Garden Only Entry: Adults £7, Children under 18 free.
-Historic Houses members enter free with a valid membership card, except on special event days when fees apply.
+• Gardens only: £7 per adult, free for children.
+Historic Houses members enter free with a valid membership card, except on special event days.

 Special Events

-- Festival Players Comedy of Errors: Thursday, 11th June 2026, at 7:30 PM in the East Garden.
-In case of rain, the performance will be held in the Long Gallery.
+• Festival Players Comedy of Errors: Thursday, 11th June 2026, at 7:30 PM in the East Garden (or in the Long Gallery if wet).

 Group Visits

-Group visits are available throughout the year on weekdays by prior appointment for parties of 10 or more guests.
-Guided tours are conducted by Robert Brackenbury and include optional tea/coffee and biscuits.
-Prices are £15 per adult for the house and gardens, or £7 per adult for the gardens only.
-Tea and biscuits are an additional £5.50 per person.
+Group visits are available throughout the year on weekdays by prior appointment for parties of 10 or more.
+Guided tours are conducted by Robert Brackenbury and cost £15 per adult for the house and gardens or £7 per adult for the gardens only.
+Optional tea and biscuits are available for £5 per person.

 Additional Information